ChameleonCloud/docs/source/technical/index.rst

   File System service.
 - :doc:`networks`: Create Isolated virtual networks within Chameleon.
 - :doc:`fpga`: Configure and work with FPGA nodes.
+- :doc:`sharing`: Share reproducible experiments and artifacts using the Trovi Sharing Portal.
+- :doc:`daypass`: Enable temporary access to your experiments for collaborators or reviewers.
 - :doc:`kvm`: Use non-bare metal virtual machine resources in Chameleon's OpenStack implementation.